aimms/how-to/Articles/567/567-python-client.rst

 #.
 Report the solution.

 These steps are detailed in the next sections.
+Please use the following project to follow this article:

+    :download:`Python 3.10 script <model/main.py>`

-Submit task
+Submit Task
 ------------

 According to the `AIMMS PRO REST API <https://documentation.aimms.com/cloud/rest-api.html#aimms-pro-rest-api>`_ ,